Naʽat: Language

 Commonly, the term naʽat shareef (lit. 'exalted poetry') is reserved for poetry in the praise of Muhammad.
 In Arabic, na'at is usually called madih (lit. 'praise') or nasheed (lit. 'poetry'), although the latter can describe any type of religious poetry.

-Urdu
+Urdu na'at anthologies

 Naat Valley is a non-commercial digital archive that catalogs approximately 12,000 naʿat compositions in Urdu, performed by over 400 naʿat khawans (reciters).
+Some famous anthologies include: